 - Knowing how much you will need to save every month to reach your goals.

-Making a plan for your investments may take a little time and research on the front end.
+Making a plan for your investments may take a little time and research on the front end, whether you do it yourself or decide to use a financial advisor.
 But it really pays off over the long term.
 Every time you consider making a major change in your investments, you’ll be able to refer back to your plan to make sure the changes align with your goals.
 The more focused you are with your plan, the more likely you are to do well.

 Diligent Investing Makes You Rich

 “The plans of the diligent lead surely to abundance, but everyone who is hasty comes only to poverty.” –Proverbs 21:5–